Published 2026-06-25 · 23 min read

 5 ★

 The first experience that feels designed for you.
-Onboarding routes you by persona - first-time buyer, investor, existing owner upgrading - before showing you a single listing.
-Search is ranked by your actual affordability, not by developer spend.
-When a consultant calls, they already know what you looked at, what you dismissed, and what your budget ceiling is.
-Nawy Shares surfaces units from your browsing history, not a generic feed.
-The six products feel like one lifecycle, not six disconnected apps with a shared logo.
+Onboarding routes you by persona before showing a single listing.
+Search ranks by your real affordability, not developer spend.
+The consultant who calls already knows what you looked at and dismissed.
+Shares surfaces units from your history.
+The six products feel like one lifecycle.

 ~3.5 ★